 The library subscribes to two journal databases, one reference database, and an African American serials collection.
 These resources allow members of the Hood community access to scholarly information online.
-The library catalog can be accessed on and off campus from the library webpage.
+The library catalog and databases can be accessed on and off campus from the library webpage.

 The Writing Center is a support service available to all students and is located within Hood Library.
-Appointments can be made in person and online at hoodseminary.libguides.com/library.
+Appointments can be made in person and by email.
 The purpose of the Writing Center is to strengthen writing skills including drafting, organizing, and polishing written work.
-Students have the opportunity to develop their writing skills one-on-one with trained professionals.
+Students have the opportunity to develop their writing skills one-on-one with a trained professional.